alainwolf/roll.urown.net/server/ciphers.rst

 All our encrypted communications is to be established using :term:`Perfect Forward Secrecy`.

-In todays OpenSSL the available ciphers suites who are able to provide forward secrecy are the ones who use :term:`Diffie-Hellman key exchange`.
+In today's OpenSSL the available ciphers suites who are able to provide forward secrecy are the ones who use :term:`Diffie-Hellman key exchange`.

 Also we place the EC variant first, as it uses smaller keys and is faster.